jbandi/ng-subject-vs-getter/README.md

 - With the original Subject-based solution we have not a single source of truth any more: Each instance of `output-component`and `counter-component` has its own state.
 These distributed states are programmatically synchronized via pub-sub of the Subject (this could somehow be avoided by using the `async` pipe in the `output-component` instead of manually subscribing).
 - Moving away from a single source of truth for state management to distributed state opens up the potential for many bugs where the states might diverge (i.e. race conditions)
-- Moving away from managing a single source of truth to the notion of message-passing between components via a service might quicky lead to a tangle web of communication paths (remember "scope-soup" of AngularJS)
+- Moving away from managing a single source of truth to the notion of message-passing between components via a service might quickly lead to a tangled web of communication paths (remember "scope-soup" of AngularJS)
-- Subscribing to Observables comes with the need of unsubscribing which is another type of state (typically managed by the component lifecycle).
-When you rely on Angular Change tracking the components can be pure and stateless.
+- Subscribing to Observables comes with the need of unsubscribing which is another type of state (typically managed through the component lifecycle).
+When you rely on Angular change detection the components can be pure and stateless.